 Hit the Water

 Time on the water is like no other for unplugging and reconnecting.
-Bring along your kayaks or schedule a trek with Run-A-Muck Outfitters to see the area's most natural beauty.
+Bring your kayaks or schedule a trek with Run-A-Muck Outfitters or Float Ya Boat to see the natural beauty of the area.
 If you venture down the Cumberland, you can also take in the best views of the city.
 Choose routes from 2-14 miles along the Cumberland and Red Rivers and their many creeks and forks.
 Of course, boating, fishing, waterskiing, canoeing, tubing, and creek wading are all fun too!

 Disc Golf

 Have you discovered disc golf?
 It is truly a sport that the whole family can enjoy.
 Clarksville’s 18-hole course can be found at Rotary Park.
-Rotary is hilly and a bit more challenging through woods and open areas so be prepared for some hiking.
-(You will need to provide your own discs.)
+Rotary is hilly and a bit challenging through woods and open areas so be prepared for some hiking.
+You will need to provide your own discs.

 18 Themed Challenge Trails